What Does a Hiring Manager Do

 4. Strong Communication Skills

 Effective communication is another crucial factor hiring managers consider when hiring job seekers.
+Tools like Vouch can help out a lot here when it comes to understanding a candidates communication skills!

 5. Professionalism and Work Ethic